Do I need to get a Public Service Card?

 The Public Service Card (PSC) is a card issued by the Irish Government which verifies your identification.
 It was first introduced in 2011 and given to people receiving social welfare payments.
 It is now being rolled out as the preferred proof of identity for other public services such as for your driver licence and all first time passport applicants aged 18 and above.

-What do I need a Public Service Card for?
+Why would I need a Public Service Card?

 A PSC can help you to access different public services.
 Currently all first-time passport applicants aged 18 and above who are residents in Ireland need to have a PSC.
 All applicants for a certificate of naturalisation aged 18 or over who are residents in Ireland must also have a PSC.
 For a full list of public services which plan to use PSC by the end of 2018 click here.